programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 Your first topic model
 ----------------------

-At the command prompt in the `MALLET`{.filename} directory, type:
+At the command prompt in the `MALLET` directory, type:

 ``` bash
 bin\mallet train-topics  --input tutorial.mallet
 ```

-This command opens your `tutorial.mallet`{.filename} file, and runs the topic model routine on it using only the default settings.
+This command opens your `tutorial.mallet` file, and runs the topic model routine on it using only the default settings.
 As it iterates through the routine, trying to find the best division of words into topics, your command prompt window will fill with output from each run.
 When it is done, you can scroll up to see what it was outputting (as in Figure 8).

 ![][7]